iredmail/docs/en_US/ee/0-ee.best.practice.md

 ### MariaDB

 - `/opt/iredmail/custom/mysql/`:
-    - All files end with `.cnf` will be loaded by Mariadb.
+    - All files end with `.cnf` will be loaded by MariaDB.
-    - It will override existing settings defined in files under `/etc/mysql/` (Linux) or `/usr/local/etc/mysql/` (FreeBSD).
+    - It will override existing settings defined in files under `/etc/mysql/`.

-        Sample config file, `/opt/iredmail/custom/mysql/custom.conf`:
+      For example, add file `/opt/iredmail/custom/mysql/custom.conf` with
+      content below, it will set value of parameter `max_connections` to `1024`:

 ```
 [mysqld]